chrschmidt/aoc/README.md

     (FILENAME != "input.txt") { exit }

-This is nedded for having the file executable via
+This is needed for having the file executable via

     #!/usr/bin/env -S awk -f ${_} -- input.txt

+because:

 1. Using env is necessary to give multiple paramaters, the script via ${_} and input.txt
 2. awk itself does not see multiple parameters - it will turn everything after -f into a single filename